XiaoMutt/XImageJ_Walker/README.md

 # XImageJ_Walker

 A ImageJ Plugin lets you transverse all images in a folder, process each image through a BeanShell script, and save the measurement data in a CSV file.
+The BeanShell script is much more powerful than ImageJ marco language.

 XImageJ_Walker will ask the following:
 - a folder contains your images